 - A document with a detailed Project (maximum 5 double-spaced A4 or US letter-sized pages at size 12 point Arial font with standard word document page margins [2.54cm superior/inferior, and lateral]) saved as a PDF with the following 6 sections:

 Section 1.
 Abstract (same as submitted through the IADR website);

 Section 3.
 Methodology: sample collection (if present), randomization procedure (if present), test/control groups (if present), assays, and statistics; sample size and power computations should also be provided, as appropriate, and provide rationale if sample size cannot be calculated;

 Section 5.
 Conclusions: impact/innovation on translational or clinical sciences within the scope of the International Network; and

 Please note if applicants exceed any of the page specifications or include additional information this additional information will be disregarded and applicants run the risk of being excluded from the competition for non-compliance with the regulations.
 Applicants will not receive feedback on incorrectly submitted applications.
 The applicant is responsible for insuring that the application process is correctly followed.
 Feedback will not be provided to those who do not progress to the final.

-- The judging process will be coordinated by the panel Chairperson who will be the President of the Consortium Network or the President’s designee (another Consortium officer).
+- The judging panel will be coordinated by the panel Chairperson who will be the current President of the International Network or the President’s designee (another International Network officer).

-- The judging panel will be appointed by the panel Chairperson and will be comprised of the following members: Editor-in-Chief of the Journal of Oral & Facial Pain and Headache (or a nominated deputy), the Secretary/Treasurer of the Consortium Network or his/her designee, and three additional officers or senior IADR members of the Consortium Network.
+- The panel Chairperson will appoint the judging panel who will be comprised of the following members: Editor-in-Chief of the Journal of Oral & Facial Pain and Headache (or a nominated deputy), the Secretary/Treasurer of the International Network or his/her designee, and three additional officers or senior IADR members of the International Network.

 Judging Rules, Principles and Criteria